uberhalit/SekiroFpsUnlockAndMore/README.md

 * Try adding the whole game folder and `Sekiro FPS Unlocker and more` to your antivirus's exclusion list
 * Try disabling `Steam Broadcast` (streaming via overlay)
 * Do a clean reinstall of your graphic driver:
-  1. Download latest graphic drivers for your GPU
+  1. Download latest graphics driver for your GPU
   2. Download [DDU](https://www.guru3d.com/files-get/display-driver-uninstaller-download,1.html)
   3. Disconnect internet so windows update won't auto-install minimal driver as soon as you uninstall them
   4. Boot into safe mode
-  5. Completely uninstall graphic drivers and all of their utilities using DDU
+  5. Completely uninstall graphics driver and all of their utilities using DDU
   6. Reboot
-  7. Install the latest driver
+  7. Install the latest driver you previously downloaded
   8. Reconnect internet
 * Close and disable all screen recording and streaming applications
 * Close and disable all overlays